MarkKozel/CompOrgEText/docs/Assembly/ProgramFlow/Conditional.md

 ## Introduction

+Programs can react to data or user inputs during execution, and *decide* to execute a different set of instruction based on the input.
+The ability to make these decisions allows the program to be dynamic, reacting to various inputs and producing appropriate outputs

 ## Conditional Flow

 In conditional flow, the program can execute or skip 1 or more lines of code based on a condition.
 The condition is evaluated while the program is running.
 In this way, the same program can execute differently, based on data or user inputs, each time it runs